 The Magnificence of a Basic Walk

-When it comes to the advantages of regular exercise, the list is long and the aspects that resonate often differ from person to person.
+When it comes to the advantages of regular exercise, the list is long, and the aspects that resonate often differ from person to person.
 The wonderful thing about walking is that it can benefit seniors on many levels, including physical, mental, and emotional.
-The following are some ways in which a walking can contribute to improved overall health and wellbeing.
+The following are some ways in which walking can contribute to improved overall health and well-being.

 - Improved Balance and Stability: One way walking is good for the body is by enhancing balance, coordination, and stability.
-Falls are the biggest factor for injury and hospitalization for people over the age of 65.
-Better balance and stability goes a long way to boost confidence and help prevent falls and injury.
+Falls are the biggest factor in injury and hospitalization for people over the age of 65.
+Better balance and stability go a long way to boosting confidence and helping prevent falls and injury.

 - Increased Blood Flow: Poor circulation is a problem that plagues a high percentage of seniors.
 Weak blood flow results in the body’s cells not getting sufficient levels of nutrients and oxygen to function at optimal levels.
 Getting up and moving helps facilitate blood flow, improving circulation throughout the better immune function and protection against illness and disease.